confluentinc/getting-started-guides/nodejs/README.md

 In this tutorial, you will run a Node.js client application that produces messages to and consumes messages from an Apache Kafka® cluster.

-As you're learning how to run your first Kafka application, we recommend using [Confluent Cloud](https://www.confluent.io/confluent-cloud/tryfree) so you don't have to run your own Kafka cluster and you can focus on the client development.
-But if you prefer to set up a local Kafka cluster, the tutorial will walk you through those steps.
+As you're learning how to run your first Kafka application, we recommend using [Confluent Cloud](https://www.confluent.io/confluent-cloud/tryfree) so that you don't have to run your own Kafka cluster and can focus on the client development.
+If you do not already have an account, be sure to [sign up](https://www.confluent.io/confluent-cloud/tryfree/).
+New signups [receive $400](https://www.confluent.io/confluent-cloud-faqs/#how-can-i-get-up-to-dollar400-in-free-confluent-cloud-usage) to spend within Confluent Cloud during their first 30 days.
+To avoid having to enter a credit card, navigate to [Billing & payment](https://confluent.cloud/settings/billing/payment), scroll to the bottom, and add the promo code `CONFLUENTDEV1`.
+With this promo code, you will not have to enter your credit card info for 30 days or until your credits run out.

+If you prefer to set up a local Kafka cluster, the tutorial will walk you through those steps as well.

 <div class="alert-primary">
 <p>